biserd/RealEstateData/replit.md

 ### Backend

 The backend is built with Express.js and TypeScript, utilizing Node's `http` module.
-Authentication integrates Replit Auth (OpenID Connect) via Passport.js with PostgreSQL-backed session storage.
+Authentication uses **Passport Local Strategy** with username/password authentication, bcrypt password hashing (12 rounds), and PostgreSQL-backed session storage.
 The API is RESTful, returning JSON, and includes robust export functionalities for market reports, property dossiers, and opportunity lists.
 A monorepo structure is used for client and server code, with shared schemas and an `esbuild` configuration for optimized bundling.

 ### Database